 So you ask; how can we turn around this season?
 How can we right this ship and begin looking at the schedule with optimism as opposed to gloom?
 Three words: Run.
 The.
 Ball.
 Please… Run the ball.
 We saw the hope last week mixed into that dreadful performance from the team.
 The hope is still there.
 Make no mistake, the Jets season will largely be determined from its offensive line, and its running backs ability to create and break through the hole.
 The opportunity begins Sunday.
 The opportunity is now.
 While Sanchez has shown flashes of why the Jets drafted him fifth overall, one needs to remember that he is a Rookie.
 His goal should be to keep the Jets in the game, not win the game.
 While his connection with the newly acquired Braylon Edwards against Miami was perhaps a window of things to come, the Jets, and offensive coordinator Brian Schottenheimer, need to refocus the offense, hand the ball off, and remember that Sanchez is a Rookie who should be learning screen passes and dump-offs to Dustin Keller, rather than throwing bombs on second down.

 The Raiders are ranked 28th in the NFL against the Run.
 Ryan and the Jets have been talking all week about helping Sanchez, and getting the running game going.
 Should we believe it?
 Is this a classic coach’s ploy that will turn into a passing party on Sunday for Sanchez in his return to California, where we can safely assume friends and family will be in attendance?
 Please….
 Run.
 The.
 Ball.

-Topics: Rex Ryan
+Tags: Rex Ryan